Best knitting gifts?

-Therefore, with two skeins, the gifted will have a lot more options in terms of using the yarn.
-If you're not sure what gift to buy, you can always get a good Etsy coupon (you can buy them here).
-Don't buy one from Amazon or something like that, your choice of knitting supplies is much more limited.
-Looking for inexpensive gifts for weavers?
-Then stitch markers could be a good option.
+It's always better to buy two skeins of yarn instead of one, as this will give the gifted more options in terms of using the yarn.
+If you're not sure what to buy, you can always get a good Etsy coupon (you can buy them here).
+Don't buy one from Amazon or something like that, as your choice of knitting supplies is much more limited.
+Stitch markers are a great option if you're looking for inexpensive gifts for weavers.

 Jane MacDonald